MusiCounts Band Aid Program Overview

 - Need level: is there an urgent need for the instruments and equipment requested?

 - Program framework: is there a strong plan in place to ensure the instruments & equipment will be regularly used by your school’s students?

 - Impact potential: will receiving this grant have a significant impact on your school’s music program, and your school’s community of students?

 Post Reports & Content Sharing

-The MusiCounts Band Aid Program is open to elementary, jr. high, secondary and separate school music programs in Canada operating within a government board of education.
+The MusiCounts Band Aid Program is open to all public, separate and First Nations schools in Canada.
+Schools that charge tuition are not eligible to apply.
 The music program may be curricular or extracurricular, but the instruments and equipment received through this program must be owned by the recipient school and must be used by the school’s students on a regular basis.

 - Community music programs, but don’t worry we have another program for that!
 Please visit the MusiCounts TD Community Music Program page.

 - Schools that have received a grant from MusiCounts in the last five years.